Welcome to my about page!

 I’m CEO of Berry Wing, Andrew Berry.
-Data collection and problem-solving have been career common denominators for me.
+Data collection and problem-solving have been a common theme throughout my career.

-Started in 2008 with writing the most basic apps for the original iPhone.
+Back in 2008, I started by writing the most basic apps for the original iPhone.

-Now Berry Wing apps are sold worldwide in the Apple App Store and Google Play.
-Berry Wing also has a private label customer base most of the United States and spans 6 countries.
-Supporting verticals such as warehousing, delivery, field service, education, medical, just to start.
+There’s been a lot of changes since then and now Berry Wing apps are sold worldwide in the Apple App Store and Google Play.
+Berry Wing also has a private label customer base that spans the US and 6 other countries.
+Supporting verticals such as warehousing, delivery, field service, education, medical.

-Both Scan to Spreadsheet and Scan to Web offer flexible data collection.
-Using barcode scanning, Bluetooth low energy beacons (BLE, iBeacons, Eddystone) for IoT (Internet of things), speech to text, GPS location.
-Give app users automated ways to quickly complete tasks as well as track information accurately and quickly while doing so.
+Berry Wing apps like Scan to Spreadsheet and Scan to Web offer flexible data collection.
+I’ve developed apps that give users automated ways to quickly complete tasks as well as track information accurately and quickly, such as barcode scanning, Bluetooth low energy beacons (BLE, iBeacons, Eddystone) for IoT (Internet of things), speech to text, and GPS location.

-Grown software development demand allowed me to change careers.
-Now working in Minnesota on big and small software projects led me to the hardware data collection, also known as barcode scanning.
+Growth in software development demand allowed me to change careers.
+Working in Minnesota on big and small software projects led me to hardware data collection, also known as barcode scanning.
 Rugged devices from brands like Symbol, Motorola, Psion, Intermec, fascinated me.